akhil-Mohammedd/TinderWebEffect/README.md

-webLink : https://tindereffect.netlify.app/
+it is an mobile screen website open the link on Mobiles webLink : https://tindereffect.netlify.app/

 I'm thrilled to share a project I've been working on recently that has significantly boosted my technical skills: rebuilding the Tinder swipe feature! 🔥